Mrigna01/DUOL-research/DUOL-research/lab10.md

 change it if new filings showed sustained acceleration or deceleration in paid subscribers, bookings, or management's long-run outlook.

-The draft above is a preparation aid.
-The student should replace it with the actual partner's question and answer after the fresh-eyes discussion, and record the student's own specific question to the partner as required by the lab.

 ## Reflection prompts